 An emergency radio will be your go-to source of information in a power outage.
-It maintains power even when electricity is down.
-This way, you’re constantly updated on the latest news and alerts in your area or a neighboring town.
+This device doesn’t rely on electricity, so it can help you stay updated on the latest news in your area or in neighboring towns.

-You won’t be driving on a red carpet, so expect some road blockage, especially when there’s a sudden snowstorm in your area or a flash flood.
+Expect some road blockage when there’s a sudden snowstorm in your area or a flash flood.

-These situations could make driving really hard, and you might get stuck and lose precious lead time.
+These situations can make driving really hard, leaving you stuck and losing precious lead time.

-Enter the very reliable entrenching tool!
-It can help you get out of sticky scenarios like your tire getting caught in snow or mud.
+Enter the reliable entrenching tool!
+It can help you escape sticky scenarios like your tire getting caught in snow or mud.
 You can easily dig the elements away.

-Changing a tire and digging mud out of the way are pretty taxing tasks, even for experts like us.
-Doing physical tasks like these might cause friction in your hands, leading to burns.
+We have to admit—changing a tire and digging mud out of the way are pretty taxing tasks.
+Doing physical tasks like these can cause friction in your hands, leading to burns.

-You wouldn’t want that if you’re still driving yourself to safety; you’re gonna need to protect your hands with gloves.
-A pair of gloves that offer maximum protection yet are still comfortable to wear is a smart choice when you’re on-the-go.
+You wouldn’t want that if you still have to drive yourself to safety, so you’re gonna need gloves to protect your hands.
+Gloves that offer maximum protection and comfort are the smart choice when you’re on the go.

 Basic First Aid Kit

-In case you cut yourself (or worse) while trying to fix your car, packing a first aid kit in your get home bag is the right thing to do.
+If you cut yourself (or worse) while trying to fix your car, packing a first aid kit in your get home bag might save you in a pinch.

-You don’t have to go crazy stuffing dozens of medical supplies in a single kit.
-It’s best to start with just the basic ones since you’re only out for a few hours.
+You don’t have to go crazy and stuff dozens of medical supplies in a single kit.
+It’s best to start with the essentials since you’ll only be out for a few hours.
 A basic first aid kit must include the following: